-Getting Started with Blazor MultiColumn ComboBox Component in Web App
+Getting Started with Blazor MultiColumn ComboBox in Blazor Web App

-This section briefly explains about how to include Syncfusion® Blazor MultiColumn ComboBox component in your Blazor Web App using Visual Studio, Visual Studio Code, and the .NET CLI.
+This section briefly explains how to include the Blazor MultiColumn ComboBox component in your Blazor Web App using Visual Studio, Visual Studio Code, and the .NET CLI.

-To get started quickly with Blazor MultiColumn ComboBox component, you can check the video below.
+To get started quickly with the Blazor MultiColumn ComboBox component, you can check the video below.

 cd BlazorWebApp